0xShire/0xShire.github.io/_posts/2020-08-06-FTX-MOVE-Contracts.md

 ---

 ## What are MOVE contracts?
 MOVE contracts are a volatility derivative offered by FTX.
-Each MOVE contract expires to the absolute value of the amount the underlying asset (BTC) moved on the traded timeframe.
+Each MOVE contract expires to the absolute value of the amount the underlying asset (BTC) has moved on the traded timeframe.
 If BTC opens the trading day at $35,000 and closes the day at $36,500, the daily BTC MOVE contract will expire at a value of $1,500.
 If BTC falls from $36,500 to $33,000 the next day, for example, that daily MOVE contract would expire to $3,500.

 ## MOVE Contract Types
 MOVE contracts are offered in three varieties on FTX—daily, weekly, and quarterly.